ruanformigoni/flatimage/README.md

 ./arch.arts arts-resize 4G
  # Install the desired application in the ubuntu subsystem
 ./arch.arts arts-root 'pacman -S firefox --noconfirm'
+ # Set the desired permissions (you can also list them with arts-perms-list)
+./arch.arts arts-perms-set wayland,pulseaudio,gpu,session_bus
  # Test the application
 ./arch.arts arts-exec firefox
  # Set the default startup command